bminer/node-twilio-api/README.md

 ## Install

-Project Status: Beta - Not recommended for use in production environments just yet, but please test!
+Project Status: Stable

 `npm install twilio-api`

-This project is in an **beta** stage.
-Placing and receiving calls work rather well.
+This project is rather stable.
+Both placing and receiving calls works rather well.
 You can also send/receive SMS messages.
 For anything else, see the docs below to see if your feature is supported.

-While I do not believe that this API is ready for a production environment, I would love to get some people using it, testing it, and submitting issues through GitHub.
-Thanks!

 ## Features and Library Overview